-As a molecular biology student you'll learn in lots of different ways, from lectures and group tutorials to learning by doing during practical lab sessions and research projects.
+As a molecular biology student you'll learn in lots of different ways, from lectures and small group tutorials to learning by doing during practical lab sessions and research projects.

 You’ll undertake research projects throughout your degree, getting practical hands-on experience in the laboratory.
 In your third year, you’ll complete an extended research project in an area of molecular bioscience that interests you either inside or outside the lab.
 There are several types of projects to choose from depending on your interests and career goals, from experimental science to computing, teaching, clinical diagnostics or science communication.
 Current projects span:

 - Experimental science: Investigate a scientific problem, using state-of-the-art facilities and working alongside research scientists.

 - Clinical diagnostics: Learn how to use the analytical software used by clinical diagnostics staff in NHS laboratories to diagnose leukaemia in collaboration with the Sheffield Children's Hospital.

 - Industrial biotechnology: Understand brewing techniques and isolate and grow yeasts in collaboration with local breweries to understand how mutations in yeast genes affect the flavour of beer.

 - Molecular systems and computing: Analyse and evaluate complex data to investigate fundamental biological processes, with opportunities to learn computer programming.

 - Science communication: Build up a portfolio of writing on a scientific topic of your choice, and evaluate the effectiveness of different communication strategies.